 How to organise scribes

-- The scribe/reader should not be the person who has been note taking for the student as stipulated by calendar regulations.
+Please note: The scribe/reader should not be the person who has been note taking for the student as stipulated by University Regulations.

 Skills and abilities: